omega369/AngularDotnetDemo/README.md

    update-database
    ```

-   This will create the database and apply migrations.
+   This will create the database and apply entity framework migrations.

 4. Run the back end though Visual Studio `Ctrl + F5` or dotnet sdk: